Eddie Watt: Early life

+Professional playing career

+Baltimore Oriols

-Watt started just 13 out of the 411 games he appeared in, all during his rookie season.
-He was 2–5 as a starter and 7–2 with 4 saves as a reliever for the 1966 World Series Champion Orioles.
+During his major league career, Watt started just 13 out of the 411 games he appeared in, all during his rookie season.
+He was 2–5 as a starter.
+He had a 7–2 record and 4 saves as a reliever for the 1966 World Series Champion Orioles.
 He did not appear in any of the four World Series games against the Los Angeles Dodgers.
 Jim Palmer, Wally Bunker, and Dave McNally all pitched complete games, and the team needed only one relief appearance, provided in record fashion by Moe Drabowsky.

-In 1969 the Orioles won the American League pennant and were upset in the World Series by the New York Mets.
+In 1969, the Orioles won the American League pennant and were upset in the World Series by the New York Mets.
 Watt contributed to Baltimore's 109–53 regular season record with a career-high 16 saves and a career-low 1.65 earned run average in 71 innings.

 Watt was an important part of Baltimore's 1970 Championship season though it was not one of his best seasons statistically.
 He won 7 games and saved 12 with a 3.25 ERA in 53 appearances.
 He was the losing pitcher in the Orioles' 6–5 defeat to the Cincinnati Reds in Game 4 of the 1970 World Series.
 With the Orioles leading 5–3, he entered the contest in relief of Jim Palmer who had allowed a walk to Tony Pérez and a single to Johnny Bench to open the top of the eighth inning.
 His first pitch to Lee May resulted in a three-run homer to left field that prevented the Orioles from sweeping the Series which it would eventually win the following day.
 Watt had not pitched in any match during the previous two weeks.
+Some Baltimore fans remained unkind over the years toward Watt over the May home run and loss.
+May later became a popular player for the Orioles.

 In Game 1 of the 1971 American League Championship Series versus the Oakland Athletics, Watt relieved starter Dave McNally, blanking the A's for the last two innings, earning a save.
 The Orioles would go on to sweep the Athletics, eventually facing the Pittsburgh Pirates in that year's Fall Classic, where Watt would make relief appearances in Games 3 and 4.

 He was consistently effective during seven seasons of pitching exclusively in relief for Baltimore.
 From 1967 to 1973 he averaged 46 appearances, 67 innings, and 10 saves with an ERA of 2.40.

+As an Oriole he won 37 games, with 74 saves, and a 2.73 ERA.
+This is third best ERA in modern Oriole (post 1954) history, after Stu Miller and Hoyt Wilhelm.